-In the 1850’s, northeastern River Park was a botanical oasis known as “Smith’s Pomological Garden”.
-Anthony Preston Smith and 29 co-investors purchased a bark in New York, loaded it with supplies for the gold fields, and sailed around the Horn to California, arriving in San Francisco in July, 1849.
-In December, A.P. came to Sacramento, purchased 50 acres of land from John Sutter, and formed the partnership of Smith, Baker & Barber, nurserymen and gardeners.
-The fifty acres were comprised of what is now River Park down to about Bevil Street (as far as I can make out) plus the ground now covered by the rail road levee and a bit of East Sac.
+In the 1850s, northeastern River Park was a botanical oasis called “Smith’s Pomological Garden”.
+Anthony Preston Smith (APS) and 29 co-investors purchased a bark in New York, loaded it with supplies for the gold fields, and sailed around the Horn to California, arriving in San Francisco in July 1849.
+In December, APS came to Sacramento, purchased 50 acres of land from John Sutter, and formed the partnership of Smith, Baker & Barber, nurserymen, and gardeners.
+The 50 acres were comprised of what is now River Park down to about Bevil Street (as far as I can make out), plus the ground now covered by the railroad levee and a bit of East Sac.
 Eventually, he increased the property to 90 acres.
-(I have not learned the boundaries of the larger plot.)

 by Pamela Slater, (great niece of Louis and Ada Carlson of Carlson Drive)

 Jerome “Jerry” Carlson was the nephew of Louis D. Carlson.
 Jerry’s father, Ralph Carlson, was one of Louis’ brothers, and Betty of Betty Way was the sister of Louie and Ralph (and to Clarence and Albert.)
 They were members of the Carlson rice-growing family in the Oroville and Richvale area.
 Betty’s son was Hugh Roger (of Roger Way) Peters and, thus, first cousin to Jerry.
 Roger would kid Jerry that Roger Way was longer than Jerome Way.

 Jerry Carlson, who currently lives in San Carlos, CA, was a resident for nearly 20 years of Atherton and served as a council member and vice mayor.
 He also was Corporate Controller for the Hewlett Packard Company, where he was employed between 1961 and 1984.